plumbusp/RavintolanApp/README.md

 # 🍽️ Restaurant App

 A Unity-based interactive restaurant application built with C#.
 The app handles order creation, menu item filtering, and stores orders in .txt files on the local machine.
 It has dynamic UI updates, event-driven design and modular structure.
-It persists application state between sessions and includes a separate requester login for confirming orders.
+It persists application state between sessions.

 ---